lancedb/lancedb/docs/src/guides/tables.md

     table = db.open_table("my_table")
     ```

-    To manually check for updates, use `checkout_latest`:
+    By default, a `Table` will never check for updates from other writers.
+To manually check for updates you can use `checkout_latest`:

     ```python
     db = lancedb.connect("./.lancedb")
     table = db.open_table("my_table")

+    # (Other writes happen to my_table from another process)

     # Check for updates
     table.checkout_latest()